 Aloe ferox is a long-lived, single-stemmed succulent plant that can grow to heights of up to 6 m.
 The species is adapted to withstand a wide range of climatic conditions and can be found growing on rocky hill slopes and in flat open areas across a range of habitat types including fynbos, grassland, Karoo vegetation and valley bushveld.
 Flowering usually occurs between May and August when mature plants produce a single, branched inflorescence with 5-12 erect, dense racemes with orange-red flowers and large quantities of seed.
-The species is considered to be relatively easily propagated by seed although sufficient empirical data regarding the regeneration potential of the species has not yet been developed.
+The species is considered to be relatively easily propagated by seed although sufficient empirical data regarding the regeneration potential of the species has not yet been generated.
 Aloe ferox has a weed like ecology and is believed to be a pioneer plant due to its ability to thrive in degraded areas.
 The relatively large distribution range of A. ferox generally implies that the species has good dispersal efficiency (wind-dispersed).
-Young populations form clumps that act as nuclei from which new plants spread slowly over time with mature individuals forming the centre of the densest stands.
+Young populations form clumps that act as nuclei from which new plants spread slowly over time, with mature individuals forming the centre of the densest stands.

-Aloe ferox occurs primarily in the Eastern Cape extending down to the Western Cape Province, and up into the south-eastern Free State.
+Aloe ferox occurs primarily in the Eastern Cape Province, extending down to the Western Cape Province and up into the south-eastern Free State.
 The species also occurs in southern Lesotho.
-It has been previously documented to occur in the KwaZulu-Natal Province, however previous records of A. ferox for the province have been confirmed to be records of the similar looking Aloe candelabrum.
+Records of A. ferox from KwaZulu-Natal (KZN) Province have been confirmed as the similar looking Aloe candelabrum, which is still considered to be a synonym of A. ferox by CITES.
 Up-to-date population size estimates for A. ferox are lacking; although the species is considered to be common throughout its national distribution range which is estimated to be around 168 000 km2.
 The national population trend is currently unknown, however anecdotal information suggests that there has been an overall increase in the population size with limited local extirpations being reported in communal areas in the Eastern Cape.
-High number of recruits and improved growth rates have been observed in harvested populations compared to unharvested populations.
+In the Western Cape, high numbers of recruits and improved growth rates have reportedly been observed in harvested populations, though limited research suggests that harvesting may lower reproductive output.

-The major threats to A. ferox include over-utilisation and habitat loss resulting from land use changes; however, both these threats are considered to be limited and reversible.
+The major threats to A. ferox include habitat loss resulting from land use changes and over-utilization; however, these threats are considered to be limited and reversible, respectively.
 Research suggests that a higher density of A. ferox in some parts of the Eastern Cape is attributable to the historical decline of large herbivores such as elephants, rhinoceroses and kudu in the landscape.
-The return of these herbivores may be creating a demographic bottleneck for A. ferox, and observations are already showing that the 0.25-1 m height class is absent from grazed populations.
-There is also evidence of a demographic bottleneck in livestock farms, where the 0.25-0.5 m height class is disappearing and it is suspected that this is due to cattle trampling.
-However, these observations require further investigation.
-Climate change has been identified as a potential threat to the species as cases of severe frost, drought, higher fire intensities and very high temperatures are often associated with plant mortality, as well as lower seed production and recruitment in affected areas.
+The return of these herbivores may be creating a demographic bottleneck for A. ferox, and observations are already showing that the 0.25 - 1 m height class is absent from grazed populations.
+There is also evidence of a demographic bottleneck in populations on livestock farms, where the 0.25 - 0.5 m height class is disappearing, and it is suspected that this is due to cattle trampling.
+These observations however require further investigation.
+Climate change has been identified as a potential threat to the species as cases of severe frost, drought, increased intensities and frequencies of fires, and very high temperatures are often associated with plant mortality, as well as lower seed production and recruitment in affected areas.